(Full time) 2022 start

 Overview

-BSc Geography at Leeds provides you with the knowledge to understand the state of planet Earth and the skills to shape its future.
-Our course addresses the key themes of natural hazards, climate change and sustainability and opens the door to a wide range of career opportunities worldwide.
+Our Geography BSc at Leeds provides you with the knowledge to understand the state of planet Earth and the skills to shape its future.

 Accreditation

-This degree is accredited by the Royal Geographical Society (with IBG).
+This course is accredited by the Royal Geographical Society (with IBG).

 Course content